 Theory, research, and practical application of managing conflicts through communication.
 Focuses on conflict between people in the contexts of family, group, and organizations.
-Prerequisite: COM 251, 301 with grades of C or better; or IPR major with junior standing; or graduate standing.
+This course may be offered in an online or hybrid format.
+Prerequisite: COM 251, COM 301 with a grade of C or better; or IPR major with junior standing; or graduate standing.

 Select hours from Broadcast & Cinematic Arts:

 Introduction to creating written content for various forms of electronic media.
 Writing Intensive.
 Prerequisites: A minimum grade of C in one of: ENG 101, ENG 103/193, ENG 201, ELI 198.

 Intermediate course in the fundamentals of video production, technology, theory, and practical application.
 Course covers crew positions, pre- production process, technology and operation of production equipment.